The Assassination Of The Emperor Commodus (The Play)

 MARCIA.

 Naturally!
-But we must know the probable minutiae of this event and his whole itinerary for the month.
+But we must know the probable minutiae of this event, and his entire itinerary for the month.

 ECLECTUS.